 Drones collect information based on the light reflected by the crops.
-Using a specific type of sensor can help farmers collect data that indicates where issues exist so that they can take appropriate actions.
-The two types of sensors that are most frequently installed on drones are thermal and hyper-spectral sensors.
+Using a specific type of sensor can help farmers collect data.
+Therefore, indicating where issues exist so that they can take appropriate actions.
+Thermal and hyper-spectral are the two most used sensors.

-Thermal sensors can read the radiated temperature of the plants which might help identify how plants are using water, as those with more water appear cooler in an image.
-Hyper-spectral sensors record many wavelengths of both visible and invisible light.
-They might be able to identify a specific type of plant by measuring the color of light reflected, which can be useful in picking out things like herbicide-resistant weeds.
+Firstly, thermal sensors can read the radiated temperature of the plants.
+For instance, it might help identify how plants are using water.
+Secondly, hyper-spectral sensors record many wavelengths of both visible and invisible light.
+They might be able to identify a specific type of plant by measuring the color of light reflected.
+Subsequently, it can be useful in picking out things like herbicide-resistant weeds.

-Most of the benefits that the farmers gained stem from eliminating prediction and reducing uncertainty.
-The success of farming depends on the factors which cannot be controlled like weather, soil conditions, temperature, precipitation, etc. The real-time information collected by the drones impacts the ability to adjust, which in turn impacts the efficiency in the farming process.
+Most of the benefits that the farmers gained stem from eliminating prediction and uncertainty.
+So, the success of farming depends on the factors that cannot be controlled like weather, soil conditions, temperature, precipitation, etc. The real-time information collected by the drones impacts the ability to adjust.
+Similarly, it impacts the efficiency in the farming process.